Character varieties of a transitioning Coxeter 4-orbifold: Introduction

 \subsection{About the result}

-Theorems \ref{teo: char var hyp} and \ref{teo:zariski} contain several novelties.
+Theorem \ref{teo:main} contains several novelties.
 First, while the smoothness of the $\Isom(\Hyp^4)$-character variety for $t>0$ was proved in \cite{KS}, the smoothness on the AdS and HP sides is completely new.
 Second, the study of the character variety at the ``collapsed'' point $[\rho_0]$ is a new result in all three settings.
 Some motivations follow.

 First of all, we found worthwhile analysing the behaviour of the deformation space of the AdS orbifold $\mathcal O$ --- equivalently, the $\Isom(\AdS^4)$-character variety of $\Gamma_{22}$ near $[\rho_t]$ --- and compare it with the hyperbolic counterpart.
 In fact, the literature seems to miss a study of deformations of AdS polytopes in this spirit.
 With respect to hyperbolic geometry, one may expect more flexibility in AdS geometry, but we find that the behaviour on the AdS side is the same as the hyperbolic counterpart.
 (In regard, see however \cite[Question 9.3]{questionsads} and the related discussion.)